clementh59/AndroidMotorControlBLE/README.md

 So I found the esp32 BLE Server that I called "MA VOITURE".

-No I implement the connection.
+No I need implement the bluetooth connection to the device.

 I modify the activity_main.xml to have a simple Layout that ask me the name of the device I want to connect to and a button connect.